osseasofertas/ospltform-front/replit.md

 ## Deployment Strategy

-The application is designed for deployment on Replit with the following structure:
+The application is designed for deployment on both Replit and Vercel with the following structure:

 ### Build Process
 - **Frontend**: Vite builds React app to `dist/public`